-As Neisser's definition above suggests, the cognitive psychology field is dedicated to a study of the mind.
+As Neisser's definition above suggests, the field of cognitive psychology is dedicated to a study of the mind.
 How do we acquire information from the environment?
 How do we transform that information and represent it internally?
-How do we use that information to respond?
+Additionally, how do we use that information to arrive at the responses we make?
 In short, what are the internal workings of the mind?
 These questions are central to cognitive psychology and will serve as the starting point of our exploration of this fascinating topic.

 One important characteristic of cognitive psychology is its attempt to apply a scientific approach to the study of the mind.
-(This characteristic is what largely separates cognitive psychology from other fields, like philosophy, that have pondered questions of the mind for centuries.)
-If you think that building a "science of the mind" is a bold undertaking, you are right.
+(This characteristic is what largely separates cognitive psychology from other fields - like philosophy - that have pondered questions of the mind for centuries.)
+If you think that building a "science of mind" is a bold undertaking, you're right.
 We obviously cannot "see" the mind directly.
 Furthermore, our mental processes are incredibly complex.
 (As proof, note how incredibly difficult it is to build machines that do many "cognitive" tasks that we can do with little or no effort.)
 As a result, the questions we will be asking will be tough ones, and many of them will not have straightforward answers.
 However, this situation should not deter us.
 Coming to even a preliminary understanding of the mind will be of incredible applied significance to you in the "REAL WORLD."
 Whether you are building better computers, training better employees, helping your people cope with crises, or simply trying to become a better leader, the insights of cognitive psychology are central to your task.
 Even more importantly, our minds are a huge part of who we are as people; therefore, an understanding of how our minds operate will lead us to a better understanding of ourselves and how we interact with the world around us.

-Instructor: Justin Rueb Section: 1 MW(8-9:15) Room: D230 Science Bldg
+Instructor: Justin Rueb Section: MTWRF (7:45-10:45AM) Room: D240 SCI Bldg

-Office: B301 Science Bldg Office Hours: M(1-3 pm), W(1-2 pm), by appointment
+Office: B301 Science Center Office Hours: (10:45-11:30), By appointment